guyfowler/three_singular_moduli/README.txt

 /////////////////////
 *********************
 /////////////////////
-The remaining scripts are named according to the the result they correspond to and the section of the paper in which the proof appears.
+The remaining scripts are named in the form ``x_y'', where y is the result to which they correspond and x is the section of the paper in which the proof appears.
 /////////////////////
 *********************
 /////////////////////